comp426-2023-spring/a01-HadiaShehwar/README.md

 We'll get started like we always will: with GitHub.

 Follow the link at the top of this page to accept the assignment through GitHub classroom.
+Click the link to the repository.
+Get the SSH clone URL.

 ### Clone your repository

-Using VSCode GUI or git in the terminal, clone your repo locally.
+Using git in the terminal, clone your repo locally.

 You should see a couple of files, but it should be mostly empty.